abudiman357/Online-Shoppers-Purchasing-Intention/README.md

 </div>

 ## 💁‍♂️**Introduction**
 A final project of Data Science Bootcamp Batch 20 in [Rakamin Academy](https://www.rakamin.com/).
-In this project, as a team of Data Scientists from an ecommerce company, we were given the task of being able to predict the purchase intention of customers by machine learning.
+In this project, as a team of Data Scientists from an ecommerce company, we were given the task of being able to predict the purchase intention of customers by machine learning. all files attached to this repository are original, as memories of the first data science project as a team

 ## ℹ️**Dataset**
 This dataset obtained from **Kaggle** [Online Shoppers Purchasing Intention](https://www.kaggle.com/datasets/imakash3011/online-shoppers-purchasing-intention-dataset).
 The dataset consists of feature vectors belonging to **12,330 sessions**, was formed so that each sessionwould belong to a different user in a **1-year period** to avoid